stfc/PSyclone/doc/dynamo0p3.rst

        intent ``in``.
     2) Include the number of cells in the 2D mesh, ``ncell_2d``, which is an integer with intent ``in``.
-    3) For each CMA operator argument specifed in meta-data:
+    3) For each CMA operator or scalar argument specifed in meta-data:

-       1) Include it and its associated parameters (see Rule 5 of CMA Assembly kernels).
+       1) If it is a CMA operator, include it and its associated parameters (see Rule 5 of CMA Assembly kernels).

-    4) For each scalar argument specified in meta-data include the Fortran variable in the argument list with intent ``in``.
+       2) If it is a scalar argument include the corresponding Fortran variable in the argument list with intent ``in``.

 .. _dynamo_built-ins: